Harshp1802/Harshp1802.github.io/_pages/about.md

 I am currently a graduate student at the University of California, San Diego, pursuing my Masters in the Department of [Computer Science and Engineering](https://cse.ucsd.edu/).
 Prior to joining UCSD, I successfully completed my BTech with Honors in Computer Science from [IIT Gandhinagar](https://cs.iitgn.ac.in/).
 My research interests lie in the areas of building technology-driven solutions for real-world applications.
 I am particularly intrigued by cross-disciplinary research topics and always strive to expand my knowledge and explore new areas.

-I have a keen interest in a diverse range of areas including Deep Learning, Natural Language Processing, Reinforcement Learning, Data Science, Bayesian Modeling, Computer Vision, Network Science.
+I have a keen interest and have pursued projects in a diverse range of areas including Natural Language Processing, Applied ML, Reinforcement Learning, Data Science, Bayesian Modeling, Computer Vision, Network Science.
 I am passionate about utilizing these fields to create pioneering solutions and actively contribute to the progress of technology and research.

+Looking for new grad positions (Jan 2024) - ML Research, Quant, Software Engineering!

 ## Experience